Best gadget for men

 August Smart Lock

-We’ve written loads about smart home tech recently (check out best smart home tech to buy), but one of our favourite pieces is the August Smart Lock.
+We're really into smart home tech (check out best smart home tech to buy), but one of our favourite pieces is the August Smart Lock.
 Basically, this aluminium circle takes the place of your regular lock and does all sorts of connected, clever things.
 For instance, the lock will automatically open when you approach with your connected phone, letting you ditch keys for good.
 You can also give people access, removing it when they’ve outstayed their welcome.

 $249.99 | August